 As any business owner knows, when toilets are out of order for one reason or another, it can cause serious problems.
-Leaking or flooding can lead to property damage and high water bill charges, while overflowing waste water is considered unsafe and must be taken care of immediately.
+Leaking or flooding can lead to property damage and high water bill charges, while overflowing waste water is unsafe and must be taken care of immediately.
 Roto-Rooter experts can solve all types of commercial, industrial and municipal sewer and drain problems, including those related to commercial toilet drains.

 If your toilet drain isn't working properly, you'll want it repaired immediately to get back to business.
-Roto-Rooter specializes in emergency services - our plumbing and drain experts are available 24 hours a day, 365 days a year.
+Roto-Rooter specializes in emergency services.
+Our plumbing and drain experts are available 24 hours a day, 365 days a year.
 They can solve any problem with the drains in your building so your business is back to normal as quickly as possible.
 Our list of commercial drain services for toilets includes:

 Commercial drain & sewer repair

-A Roto-Rooter plumbing and drain professional can discover where your commercial toilet drain issue stems from and whether it's caused by a blockage in the drain or an issue with the sewer line the drain connects to.
+A Roto-Rooter plumbing and drain professional can discover where your commercial toilet drain issue stems from and whether it's caused by a blockage in the toilet drain or an issue with the sewer line the drain connects to.
 If the problem lies within the sewer line, he or she will need to perform one of our commercial sewer line repair services.
 Sewer line repair is traditionally done by locating the damaged or corroded area of the pipe and digging a trench to gain access to it.